jimlai586/grabplatform-sdk-ios/README.md

 you don't need to check remaining steps.

 LoadLoginSession and CreateLoginSession are boilerplate.
-You just load some values from plist, do it fast OK?
+Loading some values from plist should be made as simple as possible.

+Also there's no reason not to do this in init.
+SDK can't work without it.

 ## Simplify IdTokenInfo